-- Get the dough out of the bulking container onto the flour.
+- Take the dough out of the bulking container onto the floured counter.
 Flour the dough on both sides.

 - Spread the filling on top of the dough.
-At the top leave about 2.5 cms/1 inch of room, but go all the way to all the sides.
+Leave about 2.5 cms/1 inches of room at the top, but go to the edge on the rest of the sides.